Neoteny in humans: Brain

-Aldo Poiani, an evolutionary ecologist at Monash University, Australia, said that he agrees that neoteny in humans may have become "accelerated" through "two-way sexual selection" whereby females have been choosing smart males as mates and males have been choosing smart females as mates.
+Aldo Poiani, an evolutionary ecologist at Monash University, Australia, states that he agrees that neoteny in humans may have become "accelerated" through "two-way sexual selection" whereby females have been choosing smart males as mates and males have been choosing smart females as mates.

-Somel et al. said that 48% of the genes that affect the development of the prefrontal cortex change with age differently between humans and chimpanzees.
-Somel et al. said that there is a "significant excess of genes" related to the development of the prefrontal cortex that show "neotenic expression in humans" relative to chimpanzees and rhesus macaques.
-Somel et al. said that this difference was in accordance with the neoteny hypothesis of human evolution.
+Somel et al. state that 48% of the genes that affect the development of the prefrontal cortex change with age differently between humans and chimpanzees.
+Somel et al. state that there is a "significant excess of genes" related to the development of the prefrontal cortex that show "neotenic expression in humans" relative to chimpanzees and rhesus macaques.
+Somel et al. state that this difference was in accordance with the neoteny hypothesis of human evolution.

 In terms of brain size differences, it has been noted that given the larger skull in neoteny humans, brain volume may be larger than an average human brain.
 It has been hypothesized that this is one mode of which the brains of Homo sapiens grew as a species, as the prolonged development of neurons may have led to hypermorphosis, or excessive neuronal growth.
 Especially in the prefrontal cortex, brain pruning from childhood may be slower than usual, allowing for more time for neuronal maturation.
 This prolongs the transformation of otherwise very juvenile features.